pdefusco/CAI_Inf_Service_Articles/mixtral-ngc/README.md

 NVIDIA NGC is a curated catalog and registry of GPU-optimized containers, pretrained models, SDKs, and full AI/HPC workflows from NVIDIA, designed to help users quickly build, train, and deploy AI workloads across cloud, on-premises, and edge environments.

 Cloudera AI Registry (part of Cloudera’s model management offering) integrates with NGC so that models from the NGC catalog can be imported directly into the Registry—enabling enterprises to govern, deploy, and monitor NVIDIA-optimized models within their existing Cloudera AI workflows.

+Cloudera AI features a Model Hub which provides a UI driven mechanism for downloading models from NGC to the Cloudera AI Registry, as well as additional information and links to model cards in NGC.
+For example, more information on the model used in this example - Mixtral 8x7B - can be found at this link: https://catalog.ngc.nvidia.com/orgs/nim/teams/mistralai/containers/mixtral-8x7b-instruct-v01?version=1.8.4

 ## Requirements